PART 45: FULL CIRCLE

 “One day late,” Frank replied.
 “Either bad luck or I wasn’t able to properly recalibrate the chips.
 Should be an easy fix though, and we can always write off the missing day as us searching for Julie.”
 He looked up.
 “On the bright side, I guess this confirms some kind of geographic failsafe if we have no doubles around.”

-Clarke nodded, looking back down at the young brunette.
+Clarke nodded, looking back down at the young brunette girl.
 “I’m going to take Julie home then.”

 “You do that,” Frank agreed.
 “I’ll get the time machine and our other supplies stowed away, then go to the hospital to check on Carrie.”